Petroleum geologists helped create the Boy Scouts of America geology merit badge in 1953.

 Although minor revisions of the geology merit badge occurred in 1957, the next major change came in 1982, adding anticlines, synclines, and faults with a requirement to draw simple diagrams showing unconformity, strikes and dips.

-In addition to its involvement in geology merit badges, AAPG and its chapters serve the scouting program in many ways, Spencer concludes.
-The Houston Geological Society has sponsored “Explorer Posts” and worked with the Houston Museum of Natural Science to teach elements of the merit badge.
+In addition to its involvement in merit badges, AAPG and its chapters serve the scouting program in many ways, Spencer concludes.
+The Houston Geological Society has sponsored “Explorer Posts” and worked with the Houston Museum of Natural Science to teach the elements of earning the badge.

 In 2013, Jeff Spencer published a selection of oil patch post cards via Arcadia Publishing’s postcard history series.
 Texas Oil and Gas includes more than 200 vintage black-and-white images through decades of oil booms throughout the state.